 It is also possible that the site of the vaccination will be sore, and any added pressure from massage could cause discomfort.

-If your baby has had they vaccinations within 24 hours of their baby massage class then please do still come!
+If your baby has had they vaccinations within 24 hours of their baby massage class then please do still attend class!

 You can watch to learn the strokes, you can chat with the other Mums in the class, you can enjoy being with other people, out of the house, in a friendly, nurturing and supportive environment.